 When dot11OperatingClassesRequired is true, or where operating classes domain information is present and the STA parsing a Country element finds an invalid First Channel Number field or Operating Class field with a value that is reserved, the STA shall ignore the remainder of the Country element and shall parse any remaining management frame body for additional elements.

-A VHT STA that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall determine a local maximum transmit power from a VHT Transmit Power Envelope element for which the Local Maximum Transmit Power Units Interpretation subfield indicates EIRP.
+A STA that has dot11ExtendedExtendedChannelSwitching equal to true and dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall determine a local maximum transmit power from a VHT Transmit Power Envelope element for which the Local Maximum Transmit Power Units Interpretation subfield indicates EIRP.

-A STA that sends two or more VHT Transmit Power Envelope elements in a frame shall order the elements by increasing values of their Local Maximum Transmit Power Units Interpretation subfields(#6764).
+A STA that sends two or more VHT Transmit Power Envelope elements in an MMPDU shall order the elements by increasing values of their Local Maximum Transmit Power Units Interpretation subfields(#6764).

-When a VHT STA finds an unknown value in the Local Maximum Transmit Power Units Interpretation subfield in a VHT Transmit Power Envelope element, then the STA shall ignore that and subsequent VHT Transmit Power Envelope elements.
+When a STA finds an unknown value in the Local Maximum Transmit Power Units Interpretation subfield in a VHT Transmit Power Envelope element, then the STA shall ignore that and subsequent VHT Transmit Power Envelope elements.

-A STA that receives two or more VHT Transmit Power Envelope elements in the same frame with known values in their Local Maximum Transmit Power Units Interpretation subfields(#6765) shall process all the elements according to the local regulations known at the STA.
+A STA that has dot11ExtendedExtendedChannelSwitching equal to true and that receives two or more VHT Transmit Power Envelope elements in the same frame with known values in their Local Maximum Transmit Power Units Interpretation subfields(#6765) shall process all the elements according to the local regulations known at the STA.

 NOTE—In the case of two VHT Transmit Power Envelope elements received in the same frame by a STA, each with a known value in the(#6766) Local Maximum Transmit Power Units Interpretation subfield, then the expected possibilities are a) the STA complies with either element (shared spectrum), b) the STA complies with both elements (tightened regulations) or c) the STA complies with the second element (changed regulations).